Better Pallet Tracking in Logistics Needs New Technology

 - identify under and over occupied zones,

-If you’re looking for a next-generation pallet tracking solution, let’s talk about our end-to-end IoT solution—contact us!
+If you’re looking for a next-generation pallet tracking solution, let’s talk about our Simon, end-to-end IoT solution for operational environments.

 Active pallet logistics use cases